nellshamrell/Dev4Ops4Dev/010_capistrano_revised.md

   $ cap staging deploy:check
 ```

-Whoops, one last error, it's not finding a file it expects to be there.
+Whoops, another error, it's not finding a file it expects to be there.

 ```bash
   ERROR linked file /var/www/widgetworld/shared/config/secrets.yml does not exist on 45.55.153.64